cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m4_o2_adding_image/description.md

    - Overlay Image
      - Image: the Cloudinary icon image
      - Opacity: 50%
-     - Video start time: beginning of the video
+     - Video start time: 0 seconds
-     - Duration: 10 seconds
+     - Video end time: 10 seconds
      - Position:
       a. bottom left corner
       b.
 10 pixels from the bottom edge
       c.
 10 pixels from the left edge

+> Press the _HELP_ button on the top right of this window for more details!